DXCANZProduct/DXC-Products-for-Microsoft-Business-Applications/FINU/Setup/ACCOUNTS-PAYABLE/Vendor-payments.md

 ## EFT file name generation

-> Note: Only applicable to custom Finance Utilities EFT formats **
+> Note: Applicable to custom Finance Utilities EFT formats and Electronic reporting formats

 This modification is to automatically populate EFT file name based on the number sequence pattern.
 File information fields will be automatically filled with the file name that has following pattern: